 This article explains exactly what a stress diary is, how stress is created, aggravated and reduced, and you can download a stress diary sample template with accompanying analysis to use in your own life.

-Stress Diary: stress and problem solving
+Keeping a Stress Diary is stress and problem solving

 This tool helps to learn how to deal with stress.
 The diary keeps track of stress levels and keeps objective information about the causes of stress, and how these are dealt with.
 There is a saying that a problem cannot be solved until the cause is identified.
 The same applies to stress management.

-Benefits of a stress diary
+Benefits of keeping a Stress Diary

 By keeping a record and monitoring stress, awareness of stress is raised in four ways.